Canada’s technology industry is thriving—and more global investors are taking notice.

 The new is, of course, the COVID-19 pandemic, which in this specific context has resulted in Collision From Home—bringing together 30,000+ attendees, 1,000+ investors and 1,000+ journalists from 100+ countries to hear 450+ speakers from June 23-25 in a virtual setting accessed from attendees’ homes around the world.

 The familiar includes Canada—a friendly face that sends a message of openness to the world.
 Open to global investment that brings jobs and prosperity to Canada.
-Open to immigration policies and programs that help make Canada home to the highest educated workforce in the OECD and help fuel the tremendous innovation ecosystem in this country.
+Open to immigration policies and programs that help make Canada home to the highest educated workforce in the world and help fuel the tremendous innovation ecosystem in this country.

-Which brings me to my central thesis: that Canada’s talent and Canada’s innovation are the two main drivers for Canada’s emerging leadership in technology.
+Which brings me to my central thesis: that Canada’s workforce and Canada’s innovation are the two main drivers for Canada’s emerging leadership in technology.
 Whether the technology companies in Canada reflect AI or 5G, fintech or cleantech, talent and innovation are essential and ever present.

 Talent, the new currency